felagund1789/login-form/README.md

 ![CSS3](https://img.shields.io/badge/CSS3-%231572B6?style=flat-square&logo=css3&logoColor=white)
 ![JavaScript](https://img.shields.io/badge/JavaScript-%23F7DF1E?style=flat-square&logo=javascript&logoColor=black)

 This is a simple web application that demonstrates a basic login and signup form.
 The project is built using Vite, HTML5, CSS3, and JavaScript.
-It showcases a beautiful and responsive layout using modern CSS techniques and includes basic form validation using JavaScript.
+It showcases a beautiful and responsive layout using modern CSS techniques, uses a light and a dark theme using @media queries, and includes basic form validation using JavaScript.
 This project is purely for demonstration purposes and does not involve any backend or API integration.

 ## Table of Contents